Space management tips to help your people thrive in a hybrid workplace

 2. Employees want to choose how they'll use the workplace

-A survey of 1,000 US employees revealed that two out of five employees want to use the workplace to collaborate and build connections.
-But they also want their on-site experience to be flexible.
+Now, the workplace has primarily become a place to collaborate and build connections.
+But your employees also want their onsite experience to be flexible.
 If employees have heads-down work to do, they want to be sure they can book a desk to power through it.
 If they have loads of one-on-ones, they’ll need to reserve a meeting room to collaborate with coworkers.
 To support people’s changing needs, your floorplan, furniture, and technology must all be adaptable.
 This means implementing more moveable and adjustable features, like retractable walls or moveable partitions.
 It may also mean dividing large conference rooms into smaller meeting spaces and using more modular furnishings.

-4. Collaboration between remote and on-site employees has never been more important
+3. Collaboration between remote and onsite employees has never been more important

 In a hybrid work model, employees need to be productive despite not always being in the same room as their coworkers.
 To enable this, companies need to be more deliberate about their workplace tech.
 Flashy new tech can be exciting but also a hassle to use.
 At the end of the day, employees need tools that simplify the workday rather than complicate it.

-Under a hybrid work model, many employees choose to come on-site for key meetings and presentations.
-They’re technically able to run these meetings from their remote setups.
-But being in the workplace can amplify their experience and mean face-time with leaders.
-Technology is a great place to lean in to support collaboration between folks on-site and in the workplace, and to entice people to work on-site.
+Under a hybrid work model, many employees come onsite for key meetings and presentations.
+Technology is a great place to lean in to support collaboration for a distributed workforce and to entice people to come into the office.

 To do this, you should consider where to install screens, cameras, and other equipment that enables virtual collaboration.
 Think beyond your typical meeting rooms.
 For example, you may want to install screens in informal gathering spaces.
-Employees may want to use these areas to have a virtual lunch or coffee with remote colleagues.
+Employees may want to use these areas to have a virtual lunch or coffee with colleagues who remotely or from other locations.
 Better yet, prompt employees to use these spaces in this way.
 One way you can do this is by placing a note by your drink station that says, “Got a few minutes?
-Invite a remote teammate for a coffee or tea in the lounge.”
-Don’t forget to think about noise levels since remote/on-site collaboration often results in more chatter, which can be disruptive.
+Invite a teammate for a coffee or tea in the lounge.”
+Don’t forget to think about noise levels since remote/onsite collaboration often results in more chatter, which can be disruptive.

 4. Deciding the best space types for your workplace